June 12, 2019

 The Villani’s Bakery is a New York-styled sweet stop serving up authentic Italian desserts.
 This locally-owned bakery started out in Concord but recently relocated to Pecan Ave in Plaza Midwood.
 The white chocolate cherry biscotti, amaretti cookie, and tiramisu will make you feel like you are vacationing in Italy.
 Enjoy any of the macarons or cheesecakes in tempting flavors like mint chocolate chip, fruity pebbles, and orange creamsicle.
 Make someone’s day with a made to order boston cream pie, Italian cream, and even gluten-free flourless chocolate cake.

 For over 16 years, WOW Factor Cakes have been creating custom cakes for special events.
 Marianne Warrick was baking at WOW Factor when Lei Christine Garcia decided to purchase the bakery in 2016 and make Warrick the head baker.
 Now they prepare treats for weddings, birthdays, anniversaries, sporting events, and more.
-Delectable personalized cakes for any kind of event, they’ve even created custom confections for celebrities like Kendrick Lamar, Rihanna, Bruno Mars, and Ed Sheeran.
+Delectable personalized cakes for any kind of event, they’ve even created custom confections for celebrities like Kendrick Lamar, J. Cole, Rihanna, Bruno Mars, and Ed Sheeran.

 In this article

 - Las Delicias Bakery

 - Manolo’s Bakery

 - Nothing Bundt Cakes

 - Sunflour Baking Company